-As a weed grower, you always have to take precautions if you want to achieve a good harvest.
-Both when you grow indoors or when you grow outdoors, setbacks are to be expected.
-In this blog, we will talk about a threat to your cannabis plants that comes from above, namely the bird.
-Normally we love birds, but birds also love weed plants.
+We usually love birds, but birds also love weed plants.
 And we are not at all fond of that (understatement!).
-Read this blog completely, because we have many tips on how you can prevent birds from stealing your precious seeds or eating your harvest.
+So read this blog thoroughly because we have many tips on preventing birds from stealing your precious seeds or eating your harvest.

 Protecting your cannabis garden from birds